-A week of summer camp at Henson Scout Reservation is so full of a variety of programs that no Scout can possibly do them all in a single week.
-Below is a list of Troop and Scout activities to be aware of so that you can make the most of your week.
-Learn more about each of these programs and many more in our Description of Programs document in the appendix and also found a www.dmvc.org/henson/summer/planning.
+A weekend of summer camp at Henson Scout Reservation is so full of a variety of programs that no Scout can possibly do them all in a single weekend.
+Below is a list of Pack and Scout activities to be aware of so that you can make the most of your week.
+Learn more about each of these programs and many more in our Description of Programs document in the appendix and also found a www.delmarvacouncil.org/henson/summer/planning.
 Info on when programs occur can also be found in the camp Program Schedule.

-Troop/Patrol Activities
+Pack/Patrol Activities

-Campwide Games

-Troop Swim

-Night Swim

-Frigid Frog Swim
+Campwide Games Frigid Frog Swim Star Parties